Skip to content

 Round-trip caveat

-If you plan to convert back via JSON to XML (not yet available — use a library), preserve the attribute/text conventions.
+If you plan to convert back to XML, preserve the attribute/text conventions.
 The converter assumes the same prefixes both directions; mismatching produces garbage.

 Frequently asked questions